electisec/blog-site/content/multisig-security.md

 ### 2. Web Application API

 For developers and services that wish to integrate multisig security analysis into their own applications, the web app also offers a REST API endpoint.
 This allows programmatic access to all security analysis functionality.
-You can access the API with the same URL that the "share" button, but with "api/" added to the URL.
+You can access the API with the same URL that the "share" button uses, but with "api/" added to the URL.
 For example, https://safe.electisec.com/api/1/0x73b047fe6337183A454c5217241D780a932777bD/ is an example of an API URL that returns the analysis results in JSON format.

 ### 3. Python Script

 For users who prefer local command-line tools, want to do batch analysis research on many multisigs, or look to integrate this tool with an existing local toolchain, a standalone Python script offers the same comprehensive security analysis functionality.
 The script is located in the [python_script directory](https://github.com/electisec/multisig-security/tree/main/python_script).
 If you will use the script a lot, you will probably find some benefit if you change the default RPC endpoints, because the script defaults are public endpoints from https://chainlist.org/.

-The only external dependency of this script it the popular requests library, so before running the script, use `pip3 install requests`.
+The only external dependency of this script is the popular requests library, so before running the script, use `pip3 install requests`.

 #### Single Safe Analysis